The future of work

 In my last post, I mentioned the great resignation in an excellently written article by The Wall Street Journal.
 It’s been months, but hiring managers everywhere are still waiting on their phones.
 They’ve been told not to worry — the job applicants are coming.
 Absent workers are just taking some time.
 You know, checking out their options.
 As more boomers pass on, millennials will dominate the working class.
 I’m no longer 25, but most recent college graduates I know have no intention of working at large corporations into their 30s.

 Large firms are a great place to build me resume, but I definitely won’t be working here forever.

 Since covid came into our life workers, have had time to think and realize what’s most important.
 The days of grinding 50–60 hrs in the office are gone or will be soon, and I believe the shift in society is healthy.
 As an entrepreneur working on multiple projects, I’ve learned that burnout is REAL and work-life balance is essential for long-term success.

 Unfortunately, recruiters struggle to fill jobs while workforce numbers remain stagnant going into the third year of the pandemic.
 As the workforce numbers decrease, the creator’s economy has opened opportunities for skilled freelancers, contractors, and entrepreneurs to make a living.

 Work will become a hybrid setup for the majority of workers.
 Like millions of others, I’ve been working remotely for two years.
-Members of my network are excited to get back into the office, while some are in no rush at all.
+Members of my network are excited to get back into the office, while some are in no rush.
 Going into the office does have its pros, but so does working remotely.
 Firms have realized that employees don’t need to be in the office full-time to get things done.